 The chart above shows Wolverton Creek Water remains relatively cool (less than 15 degrees centigrade) for most of the year.
-Past studies on local creeks have shown that drinking water quality stays high when water temperatures are below 10 degrees C (1).
-In 2015, seventy percent of the readings were less than 10C.
+In 2016, 14 of the 23 readings were less than 10C and in 2017, 10 of the 12 readings were less than 10C.
+As seen in the chart, there appears to be a trend towards warmer water temperatures earlier in the year.